keptn/keptn.github.io/content/docs/0.2.2/installation/upgrade-keptn-gke/index.md

     - Additionally, [yq](https://github.com/mikefarah/yq) is required.

-- Furthermore, please note that we increaded the GKE cluster size to one `n1-standard-16` node.
+- Furthermore, please note that we increased the GKE cluster size to one `n1-standard-16` node.

 - Make sure you are connected with the cluster running the keptn installation, which should be upgraded.
 Verify the connection by using the following command: